The Email to Tickets Gateway provides three features:

 Permission type: 1

-A single dot on a line after the 'Description:' indicator will mark an end.
+A single dot on its own line after the 'Description:' indicator will mark an end.
 This ensures that any subsequent text in the ticket description is not included, such as an email signature.
 The same applies to the Comment field when editing a ticket.

 The example email above will create the following ticket: